 Our customs and protocols

 Each marae has its own kawa and we provide information below to help you understand our kawa.
-For a list of terms you will hear at Otamatea Marae visit our glossary page.

 The pōwhiri is the ceremony of welcome and is always conducted for visitors to Otamatea Marae.
 It symbolises the coming together of two groups of people: manuhiri or visitors and hau kainga or hosts.
 Once the pōwhiri has finished, manuhiri and hau kainga are symbolically one.

 Other protocols apply depending on the hui such as for tangi, hura kōhatu and kawe mate.
 However pōwhiri apply to all hui involving manuhiri.

 Otamatea Marae welcome

 Our pōwhiri or welcome features a call, prayers, speeches, songs and the shaking of hands.
 The order of speaking is pāeke which means our hau kainga speak before manuhiri.